abridged/collabland-dev/help-docs/wallets/connecting-using-different-wallets/tokenproof.md

 7. Select the public wallet address you want to share with Collab.Land.

-8. Return to Discord, and you'll see a custom message with your token-granted roles.
+8. Return to Discord, and you'll see a custom message with your token-granted Discord roles.

 Please note that Telegram support is coming soon with the next update, and the steps will be similar to those described for Discord.